 Spoilers through season 3, episode 10 of 12 Monkeys.

 In the final night of the 12 Monkeys season 3 binge event and it’s the most important one yet as we discovered not one, but two Witnesses.
-One of the best things about the show is its continuous ability to surprise audiences with plot twists as even one question gets answered several more gets asked in kind.
+One of the best things about the show is its continuous ability to surprise audiences with unexpected plot twists.
+When one question gets answered several more gets asked in kind.

 Here are the most important events to know episodes 8 to 10.